3.6 Integration of young people in the labour market

 The group of unemployed persons under the age of 30 without vocational education are divided into three groups in order to be able to design a tailor-made meaningful effort towards the young people and thereby ensure that young people with serious challenges – social, personal, and physical – are met with the right support and help towards education.

-• Young people who are ready for activation include those who need extra measures in order to begin an education.
+- Young people who are ready for activation include those who need extra measures in order to begin an education.
 A young person with a number of challenges is categorised as ‘ready for activation’, which entitles them to a particular initiative.
 The measures for this group include the right to a coordinating caseworker at the municipal youth measure.
-The young person must receive regular follow-ups, and measures such as the upgrading of skills and qualifications, short internships at educational centres, mentoring, and practical work training in enterprises can also be offered.
+The young person must receive regular follow-ups and measures such as the upgrading of skills and qualifications.
+They can also be offered short internships at educational centres, mentoring, and practical work training in enterprises.
 If there are periods when the young person is not able to participate in any activities, a mentor is obliged to support the young person.

 Early retirement benefits for young people in Denmark

 In 2013, the early retirement benefit scheme was reformed.
-People below the age of 40 are entitled to early retirement benefit only when it can be documented that their ability to work cannot be improved by other measures (e.g. job clarification, vocational rehabilitation programme, activation, rehabilitation, treatment/therapy).
+People below the age of 40 are entitled to early retirement benefits only when it can be documented that their ability to work cannot be improved by other measures (e.g., job clarification, vocational rehabilitation programmes, activation, rehabilitation, treatment/therapy).

-With the reform, municipalities refer people in the 18–39-year age group to individual vocational rehabilitation programmes of one to five years.
+With the reform, municipalities refer people in the 18–39 age group to individual vocational rehabilitation programmes of one to five years.

-Measures to ensure jobs for the 15–17-years age group
+Measures to ensure jobs for the 15–17 age group

 The municipal youth guidance units (Kommunal Ungeindsats) provide guidance services for young people up to the age of 25, focusing in particular on the transition from compulsory to upper secondary education or to the labour market.